Registering the 4D Millimeter Wave Radar Point Clouds Via Generalized Method of Moments: Problem formulation

 Consider a static environment containing multiple objects.
-A sensor captures this scene from two different viewpoints, referred to as the source frame and the target frame.
+A 4D radar captures this scene from two different viewpoints, referred to as the source frame and the target frame.
 Consequently, two point clouds are obtained by sampling from the same surface represented in different coordinate systems.

 To formulate this, let $(\mR^3,\mathcal{B}(\mR^3),\mu)$ be the probability space carried by the target frame, where $\mathcal{B}(\mR^3)$ is the Borel $\sigma$-algebra in $\mR^3$, and $\mu$ is the probability measure such that $\mu(A)$ is the probability that the point cloud lies in $A\subset \mR^3$ in the target frame.
 And the support of $\mu$ is $\support(\mu):=\mK$.
 Moreover, let $(\mR^3,\mathcal{B}(\mR^3))$ be the measurable space in the source frame.
 Furthermore, let $T: \mR^3\times \SE(3) \rightarrow \mR^3$ be the rigid transformation, i.e., for $\mathbf{x}\in\mR^3$ in the source frame and $\mathbf{y}\in\mR^3$ in the target frame,